brandynlucca/AcousticScattering.jl/docs/src/models/selection.md

 ## Choosing by question

 - Use sphere or spheroid modal methods as analytical references, while checking series convergence and special-function conditioning.
 - Use Kirchhoff to explore physical-optics behavior.
 A numerically converged surface integral   does not establish validity of physical optics at low frequency.
 - Use FEM or BEM when checking analytical reductions, geometry discretization, or interface   coupling.
 Compare against a canonical case first.
 - Use MFS when source placement is well controlled and its supported geometry suits the problem.
 - Use BEM surface results for repeated observation-angle queries.
 Supported radial FEM spheres also provide complex backscatter.
 Cylinder radial and meridian FEM paths retain target strength   only.
-- Use Fourier matching for a smooth irregular body of revolution between the canonical (sphere/ spheroid) and general numerical (BEM/MFS/FEM) solvers.
+- Use Fourier matching for a smooth irregular body of revolution between the canonical (sphere/spheroid) and general numerical (BEM/MFS/FEM) solvers.
 See [Fourier matching](@ref fourier-matching-theory).

 See [BEM and MFS](@ref boundary-theory) for the underlying boundary integral and source-fitting theory.